hgaedke/iradio_angular/README.md

 * Restart your Raspberry.
 * Click on the flash button in the left toolbar to show your music albums.
 Click on an album to enter it and to play the music inside.
 * Click on the play button in the left toolbar to show your videos.
 Use the HTML media controls to start/stop a video.
 Scroll down to see the other videos.

+## Use the command server for remote-controlling
+See the explanation for Windows above to get informed about the features and communication protocol.

+To start the command_server on Rasbian, call
+        `node /home/pi/Desktop/iradio_angular/command_server/app.js`

+Don't forget to copy the servers/shared folder to the Raspberry as well.

+To have the command server started on startup, add the following to "/etc/xdg/lxsession/LXDE-pi/autostart":
+        `@node /home/pi/Desktop/iradio_angular/command_server/app.js`